ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

 ## `init` command
 {: #cs_init}

-Initialize the {{site.data.keyword.containerlong_notm}} plug-in or specify the region where you want to create or access Kubernetes clusters.
+Initialize the {{site.data.keyword.containerlong_notm}} plug-in or specify the region where you want to create or access OpenShift clusters.
 {: shortdesc}

 Region-specific endpoints are deprecated.
 Use the [global endpoint](/docs/containers?topic=containers-regions-and-zones#endpoint) instead.